The Antidepressant Drug Best for Sex

 Posted Nov 01, 2012

 Wellbutrin is just as effective as the most popular class of antidepressants, the SSRIs (Prozac, Paxil, Zoloft, Celexa, Lexapro, Luvox).
-It’s nonsexual side effects are no worse, and it’s unlikely to cause sexual side effects.
+Its nonsexual side effects are no worse, and it’s unlikely to cause sexual side effects.
 But doctors rarely prescribe it.
-Therein hangs of tale of bad luck and drug company prudery in the era before Viagra.
+Therein hangs a tale of bad luck and drug company prudery in the era before Viagra.

 An astonished Crenshaw rushed to tell Burroughs-Wellcome that Wellbutrin was more than just another antidepressant.
 It was a potential bonanza, a pill that, for some, improved sex.
 Oddly, Burroughs-Wellcome showed no interest.
 Or not so oddly.
 Before Viagra, the drug industry had always steered clear of anything sexual.
 In Crenshaw’s words, “They were prudes.”

 Wellbutrin languished both on pharmacy shelves and as a focus of research.
 But in the mid-1990s, low-libido became recognized as a problem, and researchers showed renewed interest in Crenshaw’s earlier report.
 Several more studies showed that Wellbutrin caused fewer sexual side effects than SSRIs, and that SSRI users who also took some Wellbutrin reported fewer sexual side effects and better sexual functioning.

 If you’re currently taking an SSRI and suffering sex problems because of it, ask your doctor about the possibility of switching to Wellbutrin.
 Or ask about taking a low dose of Wellbutrin (75 mg) in addition to your SSRI two hours before sex.
 Unfortunately, few doctors know that Wellbutrin is an effective substitute for SSRIs, one that causes few sexual side effects and may even enhance sexual satisfaction.